AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_dataset_tutorial/creating_a_dataset_tutorial.md

 #### 2.2.5.
 Signal Batch Completion

 After all data files have been uploaded to the batch, it can be signaled for promotion.
-By doing this, the server knows to start creating Catalog DataSetFile entries for the promoted files and associate them with the Batch generated above.
+By doing this, the service knows to start creating Catalog DataSetFile entries for the promoted files and associate them with the Batch generated above.
 The Catalog Batch is marked successful which triggers any downstream flows that can then work on the now available data.

 #### Request
 POST /batches/{BATCH_ID}?actions=PROMOTE